sommmen/lightr/README.md

  - Within visual studio open the connected services tab for the project.
  - Open the dropdown menu for the openapi document, and press refresh.
  - Rebuild the project.

+ The generator can be quite strict, throwing on unexpected results so the api document may need some post processing.
+ For example, some properties are marked required when in practice they're not.